ply2022/NanoSeqWorkshop/_episodes/05-assembly.md

 {:. output}

 ### Submitting a Pilon job
+Racon should be done by now.
+Check the job status first.

 Before we submit a new job, we need to cancel your previous job.
 ~~~
 $ squeue -u <username>